Dwyin7/CS6111-project1/README.md

 # CS6111- Advanced Database Systems- Project1: Information retrieval system based on user-provided relevance feedback
 ## Purpose

-   This project serves as an information retrieval system designed to enhance search results provided by Google through user-provided relevance feedback.
+   This project serves as an information retrieval system designed to enhance search results provided by Google through user-provided feedback.
-   The project takes a user query, typically a word related to the target information, as input.
-   In each iteration, the system expands the query based on user feedback regarding the relevance of the search results to the target.
-The iteration continues until the expected precision, calculated as the number of HTML documents containing target information divided by all HTML documents returned by Google, reaches a predefined threshold.
+   The project takes a user query, typically a word related to the target information, as input.In each iteration, the system expands the query based on user feedback regarding the relevance of the search results to the target.
+The iteration continues until the accuracy reaches a predefined threshold.
    The objective is to minimize the number of iterations required to achieve the desired precision threshold, thus optimizing the search process.

-##
+## Detail
 1. Group members: Dawei Yin, dy2483 & Yenchu Chen, yc4360
 2. List of files:
-    * `main.py`: This is the main Python file responsible for collecting search results using Google's Custom Search JSON API and executing the query expansion process.
+    * `main.py`: This is the main Python file responsible for collecting search results using Google's Custom Search JSON API and collecting the user feedback.
-    * `rocchio.py`: This Python file takes the original query as input and utilizes the Rocchio algorithm along with n-gram techniques to generate an expanded query.
+    * `rocchio.py`: This Python file takes the original query and search result as input and utilizes the Rocchio algorithm along with n-gram techniques to generate an expanded query.
     * `README.md`: This file contains a description of the project, providing an overview of its purpose and functionality.
     * `requirements.txt`: This file lists all the packages used in the project, ensuring compatibility and ease of setup for other users.
     * `logs.txt`: This file contains the results of our project, including outputs from various test cases conducted during evaluation.
 3. Instruction to run the project:

     Enter into the directory where main.py file is located.
-Run: python main.py threshold_rate original_query
+Run: python main.py [threshold_rate] [original_query]
     * Take threshold as 0.9 and original query "per se" as example.
    ```
    python main.py 0.9 "per se"